Posted by Tiffany Taylor and Alison Arthur on 20 Sep 2021

 Chatbots are transforming how we interact with businesses every day.
 Consumers can ask questions, receive suggestions, place orders, and make payments with the help of chatbots designed to streamline the customer journey.
 The technology also provides the benefit of analyzing past behavior to help predict future actions.
 This data mining allows chatbots to “learn” from historic behavior and apply this knowledge to curate more personalized experiences going forward.

-Chatbots also give businesses the ability to provide on-demand customer service that doesn’t rely exclusively on physical teams of customer service representatives.
+Chatbots also give businesses the ability to provide on-demand customer service that doesn’t rely exclusively on physical teams of customer service representatives—something that became essential almost overnight during the global pandemic.
 Rather, chatbots can be deployed strategically to service customers in tandem with their human counterparts, delivering a more streamlined and coordinated customer experience than ever before.

-Bill payments are just one step of the customer journey where chatbots are having a big impact.
+Bill payments are just one step of the customer journey where chatbots have a big impact.
 Here are four ways that chatbots are revolutionizing how businesses present billing information and accept electronic payments from their customers.

 What’s my account balance?
 When is my bill due?
 Can I make a payment today?
 A chatbot can answer all of these questions (and more) without human intervention.
 A chatbot accessed via an intelligent personal assistant (Amazon Alexa, Google Assistant, etc.), a messaging app (such as Facebook Messenger), or directly on a website can process these questions and return answers with the touch of a button or a simple voice command.